 Where visits have resumed, they are very different from those before the pandemic, which has taken the lives of more than 170,000 long-term care residents and staff.
 Nursing homes have had to take many steps to minimize the chance of further transmission, and those policies won't change right away, even with residents having largely received their shots.

 Though the vaccines “should considerably lessen risk” in long-term care facilities, “this does not mean that it is not important to practice diligence,” says Jennifer Schrack, an associate professor at the Johns Hopkins Bloomberg School of Public Health who specializes in the epidemiology of aging.
 “Precautions are still important.
 No visit is without risk."

-The federal Centers for Medicare and Medicaid Services (CMS) has laid out benchmarks for state and local officials to use in determining when visitors can return and how to safeguard against fresh outbreaks when they do.
-The guidelines are broad and nonbinding, and there will be differences, from state to state and nursing home to nursing home, in when visits resume and on what terms.
+The federal Centers for Medicare and Medicaid Services (CMS) laid out guidelines last September for state and local officials to use in determining when and how visitors can return, but there have been differences, from state to state and facility to facility, in when loved ones can visit and on what terms.

 "Families need to have good communication with the facilities about what's going on in that facility,” says Lori Smetanka, executive director of the Consumer Voice, a nonprofit that advocates for the public on long-term care issues.
 “Are they following proper protocols?
 What are the expectations of the family or the staff?
 There needs to be really good communication and the setting of expectations so that everyone's on the same page."